aws-samples/amazon-sagemaker-secure-mlops/README.md

 + SageMaker Studio uses two pre-defined roles `AmazonSageMakerServiceCatalogProductsLaunchRole` and `AmazonSageMakerServiceCatalogProductsUseRole`.
 These roles are global for the AWS account and created by the first deployment of core infrastructure.
 These two roles have `Retain` deletion policy and _are not deleted_ when you delete the stack which has created these roles.

 ## Clean-up considerations
 The deployment of Amazon SageMaker Studio creates a new EFS file system in your account.
-When you delete the data science enviroment stack, the SageMaker Studio domain, user profile and Apps are also deleted.
+This EFS file system is shared with all users of Studio.
+When you delete the data science environment stack, the SageMaker Studio domain, user profile and Apps are also deleted.
 However, the EFS file system **will not be deleted** and kept "as is" in your account (EFS file system contains home directories for SageMaker Studio users and may contain your data).
 Additional resources are created by SageMaker Studio and retained upon deletion together with the EFS file system:
 - EFS mounting points in each private subnet of your VPC
 - ENI for each mounting point
 - Security groups for EFS inbound and outbound traffic